asaba96/senior-design-2019/README.md

 network.
 This also includes the localization algorithm.

 The neural network inference graphs are in the google drive linked with this project.

+# Testing Scipts
+Inside of `scripts` is the demo program we used to demonstrate the end effector working, including being able to command a pickup, detect a pickup, and command a drop and stop.